 Calculating the damages in medical malpractice cases depends on various factors, and each case is unique.

 - Pre-existing conditions

 One common way to calculate non-economic damages is by taking the economic damages and multiplying them between 2 and 5.
 A patient whose economic damages are relatively low and may be able to work again will not receive the same non-economic damages as the patient who can no longer support themselves because of their injury.

 Contacting a Boynton Beach Medical Malpractice Attorney

-If you or a loved one have been injured due to the negligence of medical personnel, do not hesitate to contact a Boynton Beach medical malpractice lawyer who can examine the entirety of your case, advise you of all your legal options, and discuss with you the best steps going forward.
+If you or a loved one were injured due to the negligence of medical personnel, you need the services of a Boynton Beach personal injury lawyer at Kogan & DiSalvo.
+Schedule a free, no-obligation consultation today.
+We serve all of Palm Beach County.
+We will examine your case, advise you of all your legal options, and discuss with you the best steps going forward.